seng438-winter-2024/seng438-a5-zhifanl/seng438-a5-team_number.md

 - Both methodologies are deployed for assessing a system's reliability.
 - Both require comprehensive data to yield precise outcomes.
 - They both pinpoint components within the system that fall short in terms of reliability.
-- BThey enable evaluators to ascertain whether the desired reliability threshold has been achieved.
+- They enable evaluators to ascertain whether the desired reliability threshold has been achieved.

 ### Differences: